Unit testing: Allows for code refactoring

+Unit tests detect changes which may break a design contract.

+Reduce uncertainty

 Unit testing may reduce uncertainty in the units themselves and can be used in a bottom-up testing style approach.
 By testing the parts of a program first and then testing the sum of its parts, integration testing becomes much easier.

+Documentation of system behavior

-Unit testing provides a sort of living documentation of the system.
-Developers looking to learn what functionality is provided by a unit, and how to use it, can look at the unit tests to gain a basic understanding of the unit's interface (API).
+Some programmers contend that unit tests provide a form of documentation of the code.
+Developers wanting to learn what functionality is provided by a unit, and how to use it, can review the unit tests to gain an understanding of it.

-Unit test cases embody characteristics that are critical to the success of the unit.
+Test cases can embody characteristics that are critical to the success of the unit.
 These characteristics can indicate appropriate/inappropriate use of a unit as well as negative behaviors that are to be trapped by the unit.
-A unit test case, in and of itself, documents these critical characteristics, although many software development environments do not rely solely upon code to document the product in development.
+A test case documents these critical characteristics, although many software development environments do not rely solely upon code to document the product in development.

-When software is developed using a test-driven approach, the combination of writing the unit test to specify the interface plus the refactoring activities performed after the test has passed, may take the place of formal design.
+In some processes, the act of writing tests and the code under test, plus associated refactoring, may take the place of formal design.
 Each unit test can be seen as a design element specifying classes, methods, and observable behavior.